Folders and Deletion

 Specification

 Removes the given folder in the data container using the given route.
-The folder must contain no visible data objects in order to be removed unless recurse is set to true.
-Note that removing the root folder "/" with recurse set to true removes ALL of the contents in the data container.
+The folder must contain no visible data objects to be removed unless recurse is set to true.
+Removing the root folder "/" with recurse set to true removes ALL the contents in the data container.
 Setting recurse to true should be used carefully to prevent accidental deletion of data.
-Removing a folder removes all of the visible objects contained in it and all of their orphaned hidden links.
+Removing a folder removes all the visible objects contained in it and all their orphaned hidden links.
 Any remaining hidden objects that are not removed by this process are placed in the root folder.
 In particular, if recurse is false and the folder to be removed only contains hidden objects, then these objects are similarly placed in the root folder, and the specified folder folder is removed.

-There is a limit to how many objects may be removed in one API call of 10,000 data objects regardless of visibility.
+The API call has a limit of 10,000 data objects that can be removed regardless of visibility.
 If a folder's contents goes above this threshold, one can set partial to true to allow for a partial removal of the folder's contents up to this limit.
-A completed flag will then be set in the output to indicate whether or not the folder was completely removed.
-If completed is set to false, reissue the api call with the partial flag in order to continue removing the folder.
+A completed flag will then be set in the output to indicate whether the folder was fully removed.
+If completed is set to false, reissue the API call with the partial flag to continue removing the folder.

 Inputs